Israel is trying to keep out Russian oligarchs fleeing sanctions — but some have already arrived

-In the weeks since the invasion of Ukraine began, the Foreign Ministry formed a task force to investigate the influence some Russian businessmen, including those with alleged ties to the Kremlin, have in Israel.
+In the weeks since the invasion of Ukraine began, the Foreign Ministry formed a task force to investigate the influence some Russian business executives, including those with alleged ties to the Kremlin, have in Israel.
 Foreign Minister Yair Lapid also warned his fellow cabinet members last month against granting the oligarchs favors, saying such a move would cause diplomatic damage, according to an official present at the meeting, who spoke on the condition of anonymity because of the sensitivity of the topic.

 “Israel will not be a route to bypass sanctions imposed on Russia by the United States and other Western countries,” he said in during a visit to Slovakia on Monday.